ManuelBehrendt/Mera.jl/docs/src/02_clumps_Load_Selections.md

 Currently, the length of the loaded variable list can be modified.
 E.g. the list can be extended with more names if there are more columns in the data than given by the header in the files.

-Load less than the found 12 columns from the header of the clump files; Pass an array with the variables to the keyword argument *vars*.
+Load less than the found 12 columns from the header of the clump files; Pass an array with the variables to the keyword argument `vars`.
 The order of the variables has to be consistent with the header in the clump files:}

 ```julia
 clumps = getclumps(info, vars=[ :index, :lev, :parent, :ncell, :peak_x, :peak_y, :peak_z]);
 ```

-    [0m[1m[Mera]: Get clump data: 2020-01-01T14:56:25.38[22m
+    [0m[1m[Mera]: Get clump data: 2020-02-08T13:44:01.434[22m

     domain:
     xmin::xmax: 0.0 :: 1.0  	==> 0.0 [kpc] :: 48.0 [kpc]